Introduction to Structure, Periodicity and Coordination Chemistry

 Protein Folding and Biospectroscopy

 You’ll develop an understanding of protein structure and the methods for structural analysis.
 A range of experimental techniques will be introduced to examine stability and to probe the nature of the active site in a range of proteins.
-You’ll spend around two hours per week in lectures and workshops studying this module.
+You’ll attend two lectures per week for this module.

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 The above list is a sample of typical modules we offer, not a definitive list.